KinNeko-De/Honey/README.md

+**Honey is concept, proof of concept, philosophy but also inspiration**

 # Honey
 package manager based on nuget packages.
 It was build using .NET Core, but not tested outside of windows